eliocamp/access-s2_ice-eval/analysis/paper/access-ice.md

 ![](access-ice_files/figure-commonmark/fig-bias-1.png)

 <a href="#fig-bias" class="quarto-xref">Figure 3</a> shows the
-difference in monthly mean sea ice concentrations between CDR and ACCESS-S2 reanalysis.
+difference in monthly mean sea ice concentrations between NOAA/NSIDC CDRV4 and ACCESS-S2 reanalysis.
 From October to May, the model underestimates sea ice concentrations pretty much everywhere there is ice except for the deep Weddell Sea in April and May, where sea ice concentrations saturate to 1.
 In winter, the differences are mostly on the sea ice edge, with slight positive bias in XXX and negative bias around the Indian Ocean sector.

 ### Anomalies